gftf2011/url-shortener/README.md

 This a backend APP from a URL-SHORTENER Nest.JS typescript project.

+It is a study project used to see how would be implemented a incremental version of a URL-SHORTENER.
+The best approach for this problem it is not this one presented, again it is just a study repo !

+To see an implementation using the incremental version see the branch "incremental-short-url" To see an implementation using the incremental version, with sync data replication, see the branch "branch", W.I.P.
+(Work In Progress)

 The objective from this project was to explore the framework by creating a well defined set of APIs with a decoupled architecture using Clean Architecture and D.D.D. - (Domain Driven Design) and exploring architecture capabilities like caching and design capabilities with several design patterns.

 <br/>